-Utilities: Water Othities.
-Water Overview of Lead Organisations South East Water and Southern Water supply drinking water to Lewes District.
+Utilities: Water Overview of Lead Organisations South East Water and Southern Water supply drinking water to Lewes District.
 The Environment Agency is responsible for ensuring compliance with the Water Framework Directive that aims to protect and enhance the water environment.
-Main Sources of Information South East Water Water Resources Management Plan 2014 Southern Water Water Resources Management Plan 2014 Water Resources Strategy - Regional Action Plan for Southern Region 2009 (Environment Agency) River Basin Management Plan: South East River Basin District 2009 (Environment Agency) Existing and Planned Provision Water companies in the UK have a statutory duty (under the Water Industry Act 1991) to maintain the security of their water supplies and as part of this duty are required to produce Water Resource Management Plans.
-These Plans set out forecasts of supply and demand over a 25 year horizon, and explain how companies intend to provide sufficient water to meet their customers need whilst also protecting the environment.
+Main Sources of Information South East Water Water Resources Management Plan 2020-80 Southern Water Water Resources Management Plan 2020- 70 South East River Basin District River Basin Management Plan: 2015 (Environment Agency) Water Resources Strategy - Regional Action Plan for Southern Region 2009 (Environment Agency) Existing and Planned Provision Water companies in the UK have a statutory duty (under the Water Industry Act 1991) to maintain the security of their water supplies and as part of this duty are required to produce Water Resource Management Plans.
+These Plans set out forecasts of supply and demand over a 25 year plus horizon, and explain how companies intend to provide sufficient water to meet their customers need whilst also protecting the environment.
 Plans are formally reviewed every five years.
 SE Water supplies the majority of Lewes District which falls within 'Water Resource Zone 2' (WRZ2) where there is currently a supply-demand balance deficit, i.e. the available water supply is inadequate to meet the demand.
-In WRZ2, SE Water's Water Resource Management Plan anticipates that the following demand management measures and new water resource schemes are necessary to cater for the water supply needs of current and future development and the protection of the environment: 2015 - 2020 Leakage reductions Water efficiency strategy Inter-zonal transfers Improvements to existing treatment works Forest Row and Coggins Mill groundwater schemes
+In WRZ2, SE Water's Water Resource Management Plan anticipates that the following demand management measures and new water resource schemes are necessary to cater for the water supply needs of current and future development and the protection of the environment: 2020 - 2025 Leakage reductions Water efficiency strategy 2025 - 2045